 - Sample traditionally-brewed local ales

-From here, make your way to the Duck & Drake via other sites of historical interest.
-These include the location where one of the first-ever moving pictures was recorded by Louis Le Prince at Leeds Bridge, and Leeds Minster church.
-Find out why the railway embankment is covered in gravestones.
+From the Adelphi, the tour walks to the Duck & Drake via other sites of historical interest.
+These include the location where one of the world’s first motion pictures was filmed & Leeds Minster church.
+Find out why the nearby railway embankment is covered in gravestones!
+The Duck & Drake is on Kirkgate, Leeds’ oldest street with a dark past.
+Learn about the history of the Duck & Drake, plus more about Kirkgate’s reputation.

 Finally, the tour ends at Whitelocks Ale House, also on Briggate.
-This is arguably Leeds’ most iconic pub, with it’s internal decor dating to the 1890s.
-Discover the rich history of Whitelocks and the wider Briggate area as your tour comes to an end.
+At over 300 years old, this is arguably Leeds’ most iconic pub, with its internal decor dating to the 1880s.
+Here, guests will hear stories about the rich history of Whitelocks.
+From its time as a pub plagued with crime, to the transformation after the Whitelock’s family took over the pub in the 1860s.

 ✔ Guided tour

-✔ Five half-pints of traditionally brewed beer (or equivalent for non-beer drinkers)
+✔ Tastings of traditionally brewed beer (or equivalent for non-beer drinkers)

 What to bring